Throne3d/2epub-various-ruby/README.md

 ### What is this repository for? ###

 The "2epub-various" script, converted to use the Ruby language.
-It hopefully downloads the necessary chapters from dreamwidth.org appropriate to load the stories for [Effulgence](https://belltower.dreamwidth.org/8579.html) and [Incandescence](https://alicornutopia.dreamwidth.org/7441.html), as well as the [miscellaneous related sandboxes](https://alicornutopia.dreamwidth.org/1640.html), [glowfics](https://glowfic.dreamwidth.org/), [pixiethreads](https://pixiethreads.dreamwidth.org/613.html), [Marri's index](https://marrinikari.dreamwidth.org/1634.html), [radon-absinthe](https://radon-absinthe.dreamwidth.org/295.html), [the peterverse index](https://peterverse.dreamwidth.org/1643.html) and [Maggie's index](https://maggie-of-the-owls.dreamwidth.org/454.html) and then generates an epub for them.
+It hopefully downloads the necessary chapters from dreamwidth.org appropriate to load the stories for [Effulgence](https://belltower.dreamwidth.org/8579.html) and [Incandescence](https://alicornutopia.dreamwidth.org/7441.html), as well as the [miscellaneous related sandboxes](https://alicornutopia.dreamwidth.org/1640.html), [glowfics](https://glowfic.dreamwidth.org/), [pixiethreads](https://pixiethreads.dreamwidth.org/613.html), [Marri's index](https://marrinikari.dreamwidth.org/1634.html), [Radon Absinthe](https://radon-absinthe.dreamwidth.org/295.html), [the Peterverse index](https://peterverse.dreamwidth.org/1643.html) and [Maggie's index](https://maggie-of-the-owls.dreamwidth.org/454.html) and then generates an epub for them.

 ### How do I get set up? ###
 * Install [Ruby](https://www.ruby-lang.org/en/)